hazelwiss/tasc/README.md

 # Using The Synchronous API

-tasc does not force using using an asynchronous API, and provides a synchronous alternative such as `tasc::sync::task` and `tasc::sync::scope`.
+tasc does not force using using an asynchronous API, and provides a synchronous alternative such as [`sync::task`] and [`sync::scope`].

 ```rust
 let handle0 = tasc::sync::task(|| 20);